realbadbytes/nocomment/README.md

 ./core.py [target module]

 NOTE: Target module must be in current directory.
+Omit .py extension for target module when running the tool.
 Output will be test_output.py

 # Show me